nurture-tech/unity-mcp-server/README.md

 ## Known Issues

-- The Google External Dependency Manager (EDMU) causes Unity to hang forever on startup when launched via Cursor.
+- The Google External Dependency Manager (EDMU) causes Unity to hang forever on startup when launched via Cursor on  Windows.
 This is under investigation.

 ## Usage Tips